-I am a Person Centred Counsellor and Supervisor working in private practice.
-I consider that a client's experience should be one of feeling fully heard and understood in a safe environment which I endeavour to provide in both face to face settings, online and via the telephone.
-My website offers more information about how and where I work and I am happy to answer any questions or concerns via email or over the phone.
-Issues I commonly work with are anxiety,generalised anxiety disorder, depression bipolar disorder/manic depression and panic disorder.
+I believe that a client's experience should be one of feeling fully heard and understood in a safe environment which I endeavour to provide in both face to face settings, online and via the telephone.
+My website, www.thehaining.com offers more information about how and where I work and I am happy to answer any questions or concerns via email or over the phone.
+Issues I commonly work with are couples and relational difficulties, ( including family therapy ) anxiety, generalised anxiety disorder, depression bipolar disorder/manic depression and panic disorder.

 - “My partner left me three years ago and I don’t understand why I still feel so lonely and depressed.”

 - “We used to have so much in common but we seem to be growing apart.”

 - “I hate my life and work.
 I feel like running away.”

 - “Whatever I do or achieve, it never feels like enough.
 I feel like a failure.”